joelfishbein/joelfishbein/README.md

-I'm Joel Fishbein, a doctoral student in the clinical psychology PhD program at the University of Colorado Boulder.
+I'm Joel Fishbein, a postdoc at the San Diego Veterans Healthcare System and the University of California San Diego.
+Opinions are my own.

 My research involves applying statistical modeling techniques to look at psychotherapy data in different ways.
 Hence the Github account.